senegrom/GridPuzzle/Examples/Slitherlink/README.txt

 <> The Kakuro-online "medium" puzzles are approximately the same difficulty as the "hard" Puzzle-loop ones.
 The main difference is, they are less slithery.
 As a result, they will make a lesser use of the Quasi-Loops.
-The "hard" ones are mentioned by Kakuro-online as requiring T&E (and it seems they really do), while the other ones are mentioned as being solvable by patterns (which patterns is not stated; but is seems that the SlitherRules patterns are largely enough).
+The "hard" ones are mentioned by Kakuro-online as requiring T&E (and it seems they really do), while the other ones are mentioned as being solvable by patterns (which patterns is not stated; but it seems that the SlitherRules patterns are largely enough).

 <> The Mebane puzzles form a small collection with varying levels of difficulty, but with most of them on the high end of the spectrum.